1993 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 3. 1993 Doubled Die Reverse (DDR)

-Proof versions of the DDR are particularly dramatic: the mirror fields amplify the visual impact of the doubled features, and some examples have reached several hundred dollars depending on doubling strength and preservation.
+Proof versions of the DDR look especially dramatic.
+Those mirror fields amplify the doubled features.
+Some examples have reached several hundred dollars depending on doubling strength and preservation.
+Always use magnification before ruling a coin in or out.

 4. 1993 Off-Center Strike